 I am going in to my fourth year of study at Massey University.
 I have an avid passion for the outdoors in particular, hunting and free-diving; other interests include design and art.
 I attended school in Dunedin at John McGlashan College.
 I chose to study Industrial Design because of students coming to talk to us in class about the incredible jobs and careers their course had lead to.
 I hope as a Massey Ambassador to influence and inform younger students in the same way.

-I'm studying a Bachelor of Communication at Massey University, now in my third year.
+I’m studying a Bachelor of Nursing at Massey University, I’ll be a second year student in 2020.

 Page authorised by Web Content Manager